finos/code-scanning/README.md

         run: mvn org.owasp:dependency-check-maven:check -DfailBuildOnCVSS=7 -DsuppressionFile="allow-list.xml"
 ```

-Make sure to create a `allow-list.xml` file, which will define which errors/warnings to suppress as false positives; you can find a sample file in the `maven` subfolder.
+Make sure to create a `allow-list.xml` file, which will define which errors/warnings to suppress as false positives; you can find a sample file in the root of this project.

 If you prefer to integrate the Maven plugin in your `pom.xml`, checkout `maven/pom.xml` as example.